jezzsantos/saastack/docs/how-to-guides/090-handle-domain-events.md

 ## Configure the Consumer

-Now that we have set up the notifier to publish any produced domain events, we now need to set up a consumer in the subdomain where you want to receive the events.
+Now that we have set up the notifier in the source subdomain to publish any produced domain events, we now need to set up a consumer in the target subdomain where you want to receive the events.

+> a.k.a., the consumer

 In `SubdomainInfrastructure` project, in the `Notifications` folder, create a new class derived from `IDomainEventNotificationConsumer`.